The role of colour and brightness contrast is integral to how people negotiate and understand the built environment.

 Brightness contrast (also known as luminance contrast) is the difference in brightness between one object or surface and another: the greater the difference in brightness levels, the greater the contrast.

 A person with excellent vision could enter a well-designed and logically organized building with good signage, little or no glare and minimum shadowing and still experience a sense of disorientation if there’s little contrast in the colour or brightness of their surroundings.
-These problems increase significantly for a person with vision loss.
+These problems increase significantly for a person with blindness.

 In the built environment, colour and brightness contrast can be used effectively for many purposes.
 It can be used to identify a door opening, to draw attention to signage and to define a route of travel.
 It can also be used for orientation.
 For example, a building designer may opt to use different colours for different sections or floors in a building.
 However, consistency and simplicity are also important.
 Providing colour and brightness contrast at every turn or change in architectural detail can be confusing.

-To benefit someone with vision loss, all parts of a built environment must be considered when it comes to colour and brightness contrast.
+To benefit someone with blindness, all parts of a built environment must be considered when it comes to colour and brightness contrast.
 For example, a light-coloured door against a light-coloured wall would be easier to identify if the door frame and door were a dark colour, such as brown.
 A sign is much easier to locate when its colour and brightness contrast to the surrounding wall surface.

 Wherever possible, the colour and brightness contrast of key elements in the built environment should be at least 50 per cent (higher levels are preferred).
 The colour and brightness contrast on signs and pictograms should be at least 70 per cent.